 A.W.
 Lamb.
 He took an interest in me and mentored me over the years.
 He excelled at getting all the right people with different knowledge together to solve problems when they came up.
 There isn’t always a great path, but we can still find the best one.

-I also appreciate the governor.
-He always makes sure we understand the important things and how they tie into the big picture.
-Secondly, he always gives us the flexibility we need to accomplish our goals.
+I also appreciate Governor Deal.
+He always maked sure we understood the important things and how they tie into the big picture.
+Secondly, he always gave us the flexibility we need to accomplish our goals.
 This mindset has taught me more than anything else.
 The only way to be successful at a large organization is to rely on the team around you and to make sure they know that you’ll back them up.

 Which books have you gifted the most over your career?
 What are the top books that you recommend?